ortus-docs/coldbox-docs/the-basics/routing/routing-dsl/pattern-placeholders.md

 route( "wiki/:page-alpha", "wiki.show" );
 ```

-This route will only accep page names that are alpha only.
+This route will only accept page names that are alpha only.

 There are two ways to place a regex constraint on a placeholder, using the `-regex:` placeholder or adding a `constraints` structure to the route declaration.